computoms/graph-ssg/content/ASCII.md

 Knowing that the bigger the number, the more space it takes in a computer memory; they wanted to limit the space taken by each character in memory so they decided that this encoding was sufficient to encode English texts.
 Each symbol corresponds to a single number, as shown below

-Image of the ASCII conversion table
+Image of the ASCII conversion table.